Valencia-oh/PKMN-Jade/README.md

 ## Implemented Features
 - Removed Trade+Item Evos, now just use the item
-- 8 new pokemon, bringing the total to 259 (Applin, Wingull, and Falinks lines + Mamoswine and Togekiss)
+- 8 new pokemon, bringing the total to 260 (Applin, Wingull, and Falinks lines + Mamoswine, Honchkrow and Togekiss)
 - HMs done through party not attacks (done through CSE)
 - overhauled PC (done through CSE)